How To Make Oobleck

 How to make Oobleck

 This stuff is amazing.
 My boys (okay and me too) were totally taken with this goo.
 Oobleck defies Newton’s third law of motion–for every action, there is an equal and opposite reaction.
 It is a science lesson that is a lot of fun!
 If you quickly smack it with your hand it immediately turns into a solid, instead of splashing or moving.
 If you slowly move it with your hands it reacts like a liquid.
 Cool!
-Needless to say our oobleck took a lot of fist smacking!
+Needless to say, our oobleck took a lot of fist smacking!
 Our kitchen was filled with lots of “Wow,” “Cool,” wide eyes of amazement and much laughter!”
 Everybody had a handful (or two) of fun, and we even had some great conversation about science.
 “Is the oobleck solid?
-Is the oobleck liquid?
+Is it a liquid?
 Is it a solid liquid?”
-We had some great science conversations while having lots of fun!
+Whipping up a batch of this stuff is a great way to learn while having lots of fun!
+Please read the comments on this post for the scientific explanation of what is happening.

 - 2 cups cornstarch